input-output-hk/marlowe/docs/marlowe-semantics.md

 ## Marlowe

-As a reminder Marlowe domain-specific language (DSL) is modelled as an algebraic type in Haskell.
+As a reminder, the Marlowe domain-specific language (DSL) is modelled as an algebraic type in Haskell.

 ```haskell
 data Contract =